 Such as in: "Hotel Maria" rather than "Hotel de Maria"

-When visiting or travelling around the islands, you might be surprised to hear the use of Anglicanisms that are not generally employed in Castilian Spanish.
+When visiting or traveling around the islands, you might be surprised to hear the use of Anglicanisms that are not generally employed in Castilian Spanish.
 As the speakers still have an accent, despite having picked up the words through listening to expats and tourists, they are slightly different from the original words in English, though are certainly still distinguishable.

 Such as in: "knife", which is pronounced "naife" in Canarian Spanish.

-Even words such as “quinegua” for potato come from English; it’s a shortened version of ‘King Edward’, whose seeds were imported in to the islands.
+Even words such as “quinegua” for potato come from English; it’s a shortened version of ‘King Edward’, whose seeds were imported into the islands.

 Some other points to note

 In general, the Spanish-speaking inhabitants of the Canary Islands run words together, creating shorter sentences that can be difficult (at first) to understand.
-Listening practice will make this a breeze – sit in coffee shops, listen in on conversations, keep the TV on while you’re busy with other chores; you will soon pick it up.
+Listening practice will make this a breeze – sit in coffee shops, listen in on conversations, and keep the TV on while you’re busy with other chores; you will soon pick it up.
 Just as babies spend years listening to those around them before they finally speak, so it is when you’re attempting to pick up a language, or new elements of the one you're already familiar with.

 One final difference is the vocabulary itself.
 If you want to sound like a true Canary Islander then pick up a few of the following and use them in your daily conversations.
 These are guaranteed to impress the locals: